 Cordless Stick Vacuums: The Grab-and-Go All-Rounder

-• Often convert into a handheld vacuum for cleaning upholstery or your car.
+- Often convert into a handheld vacuum for upholstery or car cleaning.

-• Easy to store, often with a wall mount.
+- Easy to store, frequently with a wall mount.

 Compact Canister Vacuums: The Small but Mighty Workhorse

-• The lightweight wand makes cleaning stairs and high-up places a breeze.
+- The lightweight wand makes cleaning stairs and high-up places easy.

 Robot Vacuums: The Set-It-and-Forget-It Friend

-• Not a replacement for a deep clean; they can’t do stairs, upholstery, or get into tight corners.
+- Not a replacement for a deep clean; they cannot do stairs, upholstery, or get into tight corners.

 Key Features to Look For When You Buy a Compact Vacuum Cleaner for an Apartment